AdobeDocs/commerce-php/src/pages/developer/components/object-manager/helper.md

      array $arguments = []);
 ```

-In the Magento system, several tests introduced mocks for abstract models and blocks.
+In Adobe Commerce and Magento Open Source, several tests introduced mocks for abstract models and blocks.

 **Example**: